bcgov/bcgroundwater/README.md

 The package works as is for its intended purpose, which was to provide a set of functions required for the analysis underlying the [indicator](http://www.env.gov.bc.ca/soe/indicators/water/groundwater-levels.html).
-We are not actively developing it at this time, but you can check the [issues](https://github.com/bcgov/bcgroundwater/issues/) for things we would like to fix or work on.
+We are actively updating the package at this time, you can check the [issues](https://github.com/bcgov/bcgroundwater/issues/) for things we are fixing or working on.

 ## Getting Help or Reporting an Issue